MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 those routines will be called.
 For more details consult the `Programmer's Guide <../Explanation/SarraPluginDev.rst>`_

-To add special processing of messages, create a module in the python path, and have it include entry points.
+To add special processing of notification messages, create a module in the python path, and have it include entry points.

 There is also *flowCallbackPrepend* which adds a flowCallback class to the front